-Proposal for identification of spectrum
+IEEE 802 has developed and is developing a number of standards for wireless data transmission technologies to support Power Grid Management Systems.

+For example, the IEEE 802.22 Working Group has established Task Group ‘b’ amendment project for enhanced broadband services and monitoring applications.
+The new amendment aims to enhance the IEEE 802.22-2011™ Standard capabilities to accommodate applications such as long range and regional area smart grid and critical infrastructure monitoring using cognitive radio technology in Television White Spaces (TVWS).
+This new standard will bring advanced wireless technologies and applications to rural and under-served areas around the world.

+Frequency bands and spectrum requirements needed in support of power grid management systems?IEEE 802 believes that appropriate licensed and license-exempt spectrum needs to be made available for Power Grid Management Systems.

 Regulators in many national administrations have recognized the importance of the Television Band White Spaces (“TVWS”) spectrum.
 There is an on-going discussion about the most appropriate use of the TVWS and the benefits of licensed versus the license-exempt usage as part of a conversation about the future use of the television bands generally.
 Currently in the Unites States the TVWS frequency band is identified for unlicensed use and the associated technical rules dictate how the devices in that frequency band are required to operate.
-IEEE 802 has developed and continues to develop standards for a wide variety of applications including smart grid, regional and rural broadband access, local area networks and hotspots, healthcare and others within the regulatory framework established by the FCC including TVWS.
+IEEE 802 has developed and continues to develop standards for a wide variety of applications including smart grid, regional and rural broadband access, local area networks and hotspots, healthcare and others within the regulatory framework established by the regulators including TVWS.
+In particular, the IEEE 802 standards will ensure that no interference is caused to licensed users.

 4. IEEE 802 supports the establishment of a regulatory framework permitting the use of license-exempt technology in a number of frequency bands including those that an administration may designate as being TVWS.
 We believe that opening up spectrum, to include TVWS, for license-exempt, in addition to licensed use, will spur unique innovations to address the meaningful communications needs of consumers, businesses and government agencies.
 Spectrum should not remain unused if there are radio technologies that can make use of the spectrum within the established regulatory framework including that established for the use of the TVWS frequency bands.